D2jc/PrizePicksPredictor/README.md

 ![Training and test accuracy over epochs](Figures/Training_and_test_accuracy_over_epochs.png)

 Interpretation:
--The model performed better than random guessing (50%) for binary classification.
+- The model performed better than random guessing (50%) for binary classification.
--The 67.49% test accuracy suggests room for improvement in model design or feature engineering.
+- The 67.49% test accuracy suggests room for improvement in model design or feature engineering.

 ### Random Forest Classifier
 Model Performance: